Own-Data-Privateer/hoardy-web/tool/README.md

   --to ~/hoardy-web/mirror2 ~/hoardy-web/raw
 ```

-See the documentation for the `--remap-*` options of `mirror` sub-command and the options of the `scrub` function below for more info.
+See the documentation for the `--remap-*` options of `mirror` subcommand and the options of the `scrub` function below for more info.

 If you instead want a mirror made of raw files without any content censorship or link conversions, run: